TKC – POST COVID-19 RE-OPENING PLAN

 What we shall do if a case of COVID-19 is reported?

-Though we sincerely hope and pray that no member of TKC will be identified as being COVID-19 positive.
-However, since we are not God it is imperative and expected through this whole re-opening process that efforts are made by the church, to ensure that ALL worshippers and visitors are tracked.
+It is unlikely that any member of TKC will be identified as being COVID-19 positive.
+However, it is imperative and expected through this whole re-opening process that efforts are made by the church, to ensure that ALL worshippers and visitors are tracked.
 This is to guarantee that, we are able to provide 100% COVID-19 Contact Tracing in the case that follow up of any kind is required.

 A record of the names and contact information (phone number and/or email) of the members and visitors who attend services are being kept.
 The confidentiality of the information will be protected by the church, and will only be provided to local public health authorities in the event there is a case of COVID-19 who was contagious while attending services.

-- We will close off areas visited by the ill person and ventilate to increase air circulation in the area.
+ii).
+We will close off areas visited by the ill person and send employees in these areas home.
+Ventilate to increase air circulation in the area.

 The church offices have begun operating modified opening hours from 11:00 AM to 5:00 PM, Monday to Friday.
 You can still reach us by email at firstname.lastname@example.org or, by calling 416 633 3288.
 Please, leave a message if you called outside the specified office hours, and you will get a response within the next business day.